What Happens in Rehab for Drug and Alcohol Addiction?

 After some time off, you will likely attend another group therapy session with another theme.

 You will likely be free for several hours to relax, entertain yourself, and visit the facility’s amenities.
 Meditation, mindfulness, yoga, and journaling are all encouraged to help you recover.

 You will attend a meeting with other patients, where you will be given a discussion theme, allowed to talk, and discuss issues.
 These meetings may follow a 12-step format.

 Most rehabilitation programs follow the adage of “early to bed and early to rise”.
 You will likely be encouraged to go to bed at a reasonable hour to build healthy habits.

 Intensive Outpatient Program

+Here’s how it works.
 You live in your own home or a sober living home, set your own hours, go to work, take care of family, or otherwise handle responsibilities.
-In most intensive programs, you can expect to attend therapy and group sessions for 3-6 hours per day, during which you will experience therapy, skills training, group therapy, and sometimes complementary therapies.
+In most intensive programs, you can expect to attend therapy and group sessions for 3-6 hours per day.
+During this time, you’ll experience therapy, skills training, group therapy, and sometimes complementary therapies.

-Understanding what happens in rehab, how it works, and what to expect can help you to make the best decision, choose a treatment model that works for you, and even help you to come to terms with the decision to go.
+Understanding what happens in rehab, how it works, and what to expect is important.
+It can help you to make the best decision, choose a treatment model that works for you, and even help you to come to terms with the decision to go.
 Hopefully this information is enough to guide you towards a decision.

 If you or a loved one is suffering from a substance use disorder, it is crucial that you get help.
 A rehabilitation center can help you to detox and build the tools you need to stay clean or sober so that you get your life back.